akka/akka-diagnostics/docs/src/main/paradox/config-checker.md

  * sane ratio betwen `heartbeat-interval` and `acceptable-heartbeat-pause`
  * sane relation between `heartbeat-interval` and `unreachable-nodes-reaper-interval`

-### Transport Failure Detector

-The remote transport failure detector is the least interesting of the three and you should normally not touch it.
-It is used for detecting broken associations (connections), but when using TCP (or SSL) that is handled by TCP itself in most cases.

-There are similar checks as for the Cluster and Remote watch failure detectors:

- * not too short `heartbeat-interval`
- * not too long `heartbeat-interval`
- * not too short `acceptable-heartbeat-pause`
- * not too long `acceptable-heartbeat-pause`
- * sane ratio betwen `heartbeat-interval` and `acceptable-heartbeat-pause`

 ## More akka-actor checks

 ### actor-ref-provider